Nutrition and Food (BASc)

-Studying Nutrition and Food at Ryerson will prepare you to transform practices and lives through helping individuals, families, groups and communities meet their nutrition-related needs.
+Studying Nutrition and Food at Toronto Metropolitan University will prepare you to transform practices and lives through helping individuals, families, groups and communities meet their nutrition-related needs.
 Your education in science, nutrition, research, communications and social science – in addition to advanced study opportunities in areas such as dietetics, food security, gerontology or Indigenous studies – will provide specialized knowledge and skills that help Canadians enhance their quality of life.
 An optional international exchange can assist in shaping understanding of nutrition-related theory and practice across the globe.

 Full Time: Four Year